ExtensionEngine/tce-template-svelte/README.md

 #### `preview` folder

-The intent of the previewer is to provide a quick preview of the custom content element without the need to use Tailor or any other external system.
+The intent of the previewer is to provide a development environment outside of Tailor CMS and other external systems.
 That way, you're able to get early feedback on the element you're building and test it in isolation.
 Previewer supports sharing common properties between edit and display states if those exist.
 Look for the comments and placeholders in the code to wire up the components.